Factor VIIa (Recombinant)

 Bleeding episodes (severe, refractory to platelet transfusions): 90 mcg/kg/dose every 2 to 6 hours until hemostasis is achieved.

 Perioperative management: 90 mcg/kg/dose immediately before surgery; repeat at 2-hour intervals for the duration of surgery.
 Continue 90 mcg/kg/dose every 2 to 6 hours to prevent postoperative bleeding.
-Note: Higher average infused doses (median 100 mcg/kg) were noted for surgical patients who had clinical refractoriness with or without platelet-specific antibodies compared to those with neither.
+Note: Higher doses (100 to 140 mcg/kg) may be used for surgical patients who have clinical refractoriness with or without platelet-specific antibodies compared to those with neither.

 Refractory bleeding after cardiac surgery in nonhemophiliac patients (off-label use): Dosing not established; doses in the range of 35 to 70 mcg/kg/dose have been recommended based on low-quality evidence (case series, observational studies) (Chapman 2011; Ferraris 2011; Karkouti 2007); in patients with a left ventricular assist device, lower doses (ie, 10 to 20 mcg/kg) may be preferred to reduce thromboembolic events (Bruckner 2009).

 Refer to adult dosing.

-Congenital factor VII deficiency: Children and Adolescents: Refer to adult dosing.
+Congenital factor VII deficiency: Infants, Children, and Adolescents: IV:

 Glanzmann's thrombasthenia: Infants, Children, and Adolescents: IV: